 zigzag design wooden block Design on fabric after printing

 These are used in permutation and combination to create various new patterns.
 Today factory printing is mechanized and does not enjoy the flexibility of hand printing.
 India still boasts of hand block printing and has many dedicated centres of this popular textile art.

 The dyes used for printing are natural dyes and also chemical-based.
 For printing with rapid and indigo dyes, you need a lot of expertise in mixing the colours.
 The dyes are mixed in a solution of gum arabic and then printed on the fabric.
 After the colour dries the fabric is further processed before the actual colours appear.
 For this an expert dye master is important.
 In the year 1982, I visited a printing unit in Gariahat, Kolkatta.
 The expertise of the dye master was astounding.
 What appeared to be a number of brown mixtures when processed after printing on fabric transformed into very subtle shades of pinks and greens.
 His knowledge and experience manifested in his mixing of the various shades of colours corresponding with the designer’s sheet.

 With the availability of pigment dyes, printing has become very easy as the colours are visible while printing.
 Design Schools teaching subjects like Textile Designing and Fashion Designing have created professional Designers and young entrepreneurs.
 It is easy for them to create one of a kind design and cater to a niche market looking for exclusive goods.
 A number of young Designers are working and catering to this market all over India.

 For printing the tools required are simple.
 A printing table with layers of cloth pinned on it to provide padding.
 Pigment dyes, binder and containers, usually plastic bottles to mix the colours in.
 Wooden blocks, a tray with a sponge sheet over which the dye is spread to feed the block.
 Trays are needed according to the number of colours used in the particular design.

-3 colour design being printed and the folk art block used in all over pattern
+3. Colour design is printed and the folk art block used in all-over pattern